 - '# ': (# and at least one white space).
 Comments like this are usually maintained by the person editing the po file, e.g the translator. - '#.': These are comments provided by developers in source code, usually aimed at the translator, and are automatically extracted by tools into the po file.
-(All comments starting with # and some non-white character are considered "automatic comments" which are in some way manipulated by tools). - '#:': Here appear comma-separated occurrences of this msgid in source code, e.g. like #: src/msgcmp.c:338 src/po-lex.c:699; extracted by tools. - '#,': flag... is a comma-separated list of a number of pre-defined keywords, like fuzzy, range, c-format, no-python-format, ....
-These flags can both be provided by humans as well as tools, and inform further tool processing (e.g. when checking validity of msgid and translations). - '#I' : Comments starting with this indicator keep previous values of this entry, e.g. "#| msgid previous-untranslated-entry" or "#| msgctxt previous-context".
-Only provided by tools under certain circumstances (e.g. fuzzy matching). - 'msgid': The message id, the key for this entry. msgid and one of the msgstr forms are the only mandatory lines for each entry. msgid's are extracted from source files by tools.
+(All comments starting with # and some non-white character are considered "automatic comments" which are in some way manipulated by tools). - '#:': Here appear comma-separated occurrences of this msgid in source code, e.g. like #: src/msgcmp.c:338 src/po-lex.c:699; extracted by tools.

-For the untranslated-string the following constraints apply (the same holds for the translated-strings, e.g. with msgstr):
+For the untranslated-string the following constraints apply (the same holds for the translated-strings, e.g. with msqstr):